-Stars did not start forming before ~200 My ABB.1)After Big Bang Before this time, only simple atoms existed, mostly single protons (hydrogen) and a small number of proton-neutron pairs (helium).They formed clouds of particles which are referred to by the Latin word, nebulae.
+Before about 200 My ABB.1After Big Bang, only simple atoms existed, mostly single protons (hydrogen) and a small number of proton-neutron pairs (helium).They formed clouds of particles which are referred to by the Latin word, nebulae.
 There are nebulae out there today, but their composition has changed since the first stars started to form.
 We will see how.

-We can consider the life cycle of stars in a series of steps.
+The life cycle of stars follows a series of steps.

 Formation of protostars

-So first, the strong force first formed nuclei, then the electromagnetic force formed atoms.
-And now the gravitational force forms clusters of matter which will become stars, galaxies, planets and black holes.
+So first, the strong force formed nuclei, after which the electromagnetic force formed atoms.
+Then the gravitational force formed clusters of matter which became stars, galaxies, planets and black holes.

 The opposing forces of pressure and gravity have opposite thermodynamic effects.
 Gravity pulls matter into a more organized state, so one of lower entropy.
-However, it can be shown that the radiation from the outward pressure ejects more than enough energy into space to maintain a global increase in entropy.
+However, the radiation from the outward pressure disperses more than enough energy into space to guarantee a global increase in entropy.

 A protostar may or may not go on to become a star.
 If its mass is too low (<8% of the mass of our Sun), its temperature never becomes high enough for fusion to begin and the protostar becomes what astronomers call a brown dwarf.